eMedicine Specialties > Pediatrics: Genetics and Metabolic Disease > Genetics

 Pathophysiology

-Researchers suggest that mutations in FGFR3 lead to the formation of cysteine residues that create disulfide bonds between extracellular domains of mutant monomers.
+Researchers believe that mutations in FGFR3 lead to the formation of cysteine residues that create disulfide bonds between extracellular domains of mutant monomers.
 Activation of the homodimer receptor complex increases its stability and promotes translocation of the complex into the nucleus, where it may interfere with terminal chondrocyte differentiation.
 Hence, generalized disorganization of endochondral ossification at the bone growth plate occurs.

 Frequency